 Rotator cuff injuries can include tears, sprains, and strains that occur from repetitive motion or excessive force.
 As part of the rehabilitation process, gentle exercises can help your shoulder regain its strength and mobility.
 However, it is important to be careful about the types of exercises you perform.
 Certain exercises can worsen your injury by imposing the same types of stresses on the rotator cuff that caused the problem in the first place.

-Don’t do these exercises if you have a rotator cuff injury
+Don’t do these 5 exercises if you have a rotator cuff injury

-Our team of licensed and experienced therapists can help you get back to a healthy and active lifestyle while offering long-term relief and decreased risk of reinjury.
+Ready to get expert help with your rotator cuff injury?
+At Arrow Physical Therapy & Rehabilitation, we’re here for you.
+Our team of licensed and experienced physical therapists can help you get back to a healthy and active lifestyle while offering long-term relief and decreased risk of reinjury.

 Contact us today to learn more about how we can help treat your injured rotator cuff or to schedule your initial appointment.